wintermute-cds/ucum/README.md

 Please find the library-API in the file Ucum.go

-- Status: all API tests run fine
+- Status: all API tests run fine.